Display-Lab/knowledge-base/vignettes/social_worse_vignette/readme.md

 ## Introduction
 This vignette delineates the process for creating precision feedback messages about a recipient's performance worsening in comparison with their peers.
 These messages use the Social Worse causal pathway, which provides negative feedback that may motivate providers by delivering information about their recent performance falling below a specified social comparator for a given month.
 An example messages that uses the social worse pathway is "you are not a top performer this month".

-This vignette also contains example data and unique identifiers for the data entities that a precision feedback system uses to evaluate the potential success of a precision feedback message.
-An example of a unique identifier is http://purl.obolibrary.org/obo/psdo_0000126, an ID that points to a [peer average comparator](https://bioportal.bioontology.org/ontologies/PSDO?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPSDO_0000126), defined in the [Performance Summary Display Ontology](https://github.com/Display-Lab/psdo) as an average representing the mean performance of a peer group.
+This vignette also contains examples of data features and other entities that a precision feedback system uses to evaluate the potential success of a precision feedback message.
+An example of such an entity is a [peer average comparator <sub>(BP)</sub>](https://bioportal.bioontology.org/ontologies/PSDO?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPSDO_0000126), which is defined in the [Performance Summary Display Ontology <sub>(GH)</sub>](https://github.com/Display-Lab/psdo) as an average representing the mean performance of a peer group.

 ## Performance Data
 Each month, MPOG receives data about operative case quality and outcomes from approximately 60 healthcare institutions.
 MPOG calculates performance for each provider individually, for approximately 35 performance measures of quality and outcomes.
-One example of these measures is [GLU-01 : High Glucose Treated, Intraop](https://spec.mpog.org/Spec/Public/5).
+One example of these measures is [GLU-01 : High Glucose Treated, Intraop<sub>(MPOG)</sub>](https://spec.mpog.org/Spec/Public/5).

 ### Benchmark comparators
 MPOG calculates performance benchmarks and averages for each institution.
-One comparator is a [top 10% benchmark](http://purl.obolibrary.org/obo/psdo_0000129), which represents the 90th percentile for performance among providers at an institution for a given measure.
-Another comparator is the [peer average](http://purl.obolibrary.org/obo/psdo_0000126), which is the mean performance for all providers at an insitution for a given measure.
+One comparator is a [peer 90th percentile benchmark <sub>(BP)</sub>](https://bioportal.bioontology.org/ontologies/PSDO?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPSDO_0000129), which represents the 90th percentile for performance among providers at an institution, for each measure.
+Another is the [peer average comparator <sub>(BP)</sub>](https://bioportal.bioontology.org/ontologies/PSDO?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPSDO_0000126), which is the mean performance for all providers at an insitution, for each measure.

 ### Healthcare professional performance
 Deepa, a nurse anesthetist (CRNA) at Midwest Medicine, has the following performance data over the last 6 months for the GLU-01 measure: